commonpike/fairpost/README.md

 ```
 Sources need to be `prepared` (iow turned into posts)
 before they can be published to a platform.
+`prepare-posts` will prepare allthe sources in the
+`incoming` folder and on success, move the source
+and its posts to the `pending` folder.

 Each platform, as defined in src/platforms, will
 handle the folder contents by itself.
 It may
 decide to modify the media (eg, scale images)